llefranc/42_ft_ping/README.md

 Each second, a new ICMP echo packet will be send.

-When receiving an ICMP packet, ft_ping is checking if this ICMP packet was correctly addressed to its process by using the ID field of ICMP echo messages, and if it's an error packet or not. ft_ping will ping the targeted host until Ctrl+C is pressed.
+When receiving an ICMP packet, ft_ping is checking if this ICMP packet was correctly addressed to its process by using the ID field of ICMP echo messages, and if it's an error packet or not.

+ft_ping will ping the targeted host until Ctrl+C is pressed.
 It will then display statistics about the received ICMP echo responses.

 ft_ping can accept a simple IPv4 address or hostname as a parameter.
 It supports both numerical IP addresses and hostnames.

 ft_ping supports the following options :
-- h option: The -h option provides help information about the usage and command-line options of ft_ping.
+- `-h`: provides help information about the usage and command-line options of ft_ping.
-- q option: The -q option enables quiet output, ft_ping will only display the end statistics.
+- `-q`: enables quiet output, ft_ping will only display the end statistics.
-- v option: The -v option enables verbose output and allows viewing the results in case of problems or errors related to the packets.
+- `-v`: enables verbose output and allows viewing the results in case of problems or errors related to the packets.

-- Here is the [subject][2]
+Here is the [subject][2].

 ### Building and running the project